safinaskar/gavin/README-EN.markdown

 			U (Y (t + 28) + j / 8 + 64 * Y (t + 20)), 0);
 	}

-In 2011 this code was deobfuscated and commented.
+In 2011 I deobfuscated and commented this code.
 For example, this is same code:

 	case msg_render:
 		/* This code draws content of window (black frame, white area and text) */